cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 A related issue is that the random oracle construction described in {{roadmap}}
 requires evaluating two independent hash functions H0 and H1 on msg.
-A standard way to instantiate independent hashes is to append a counter to the value being hashed, e.g., H(msg || 0) and H(msg || 1).
+One way to instantiate independent hashes is to append a counter to the value being hashed, e.g., H(msg || 0) and H(msg || 1).
 If msg is long, however, this is either inefficient (because it entails hashing msg twice) or requires non-black-box use of H (e.g., partial evaluation).